 IMPLICIT FEEDBACK:

 Implicit feedback is more complicated and sophisticated.
-It is when a player acquires knowledge (or skill) in an indirect and often unconscious process.
-Answers to problems are not provided directly.
-Players find solutions for themselves.
+It occurs when a player acquires knowledge (or skill) in an indirect and often unconscious process.
+Answers to problems are not provided directly; players find solutions for themselves.

 In my experience, when a coach uses this approach, they can make real transformational change in a player.
 The reason is that, for the most part, people resist change (even if they are paying for it).
-When they are taken outside their comfort zone by a coach, this is resisted even more.
+When a coach takes them outside their comfort zone, this is often resisted even more.
 When I say ‘resisted,’ I am not saying they will refuse to listen.
-Most people will do whatever a coach tells them in a lesson but, they will often not believe it, trust it, or fully adopt and use it in a match.
+Most people will do whatever a coach tells them in a lesson, but they will often not believe it, trust it, or fully adopt and use it in a match.
 Their game isn’t transformed.

-However, if they figure something out for themselves, the changes seem more ‘natural’ for them and are accepted fully (since they were the ones who initiated the change).
+However, if they figure something out for themselves, the changes seem more ‘natural’ to them and are fully accepted (since they initiated the change).

 Two essential concepts factor into the explicit/implicit conversation: